Santa Claus is Coming to Town

 Ella Fitzgerald with Frank DeVol and his Orchestra — 1960

-Fred Astaire – soundtrack of the animated TV movie Santa Claus Is Comin’ to Town (1970).
-Astaire is the voice of the narrator/postal carrier, a character whose face is a caricature of Mr. Astaire’s.
+Fred Astaire — from the soundtrack of the animated TV movie Santa Claus Is Comin’ to Town (1970).
+Astaire is the voice of the narrator/postal carrier, S.D.
+Kluger, who is a caricature of Mr. Astaire.